-In 1999 The Limited entered into an employment agreement with Mr. Schlesinger, at which time he was to serve as The Limited's Executive Vice President for Organization, Leadership and Human Resources.
-On March 1, 2001, Mr. Schlesinger was appointed Executive Vice President and Chief Operating Officer of The Limited.
+In 1999 the Company entered into an employment agreement with Mr. Schlesinger, at which time he was to serve as the Company's Executive Vice President for Organization, Leadership and Human Resources.
+On March 1, 2001, Schlesinger was appointed Executive Vice President and Chief Operating Officer of The Limited.
 The initial term of Mr. Schlesinger's agreement is six years, with automatic one-year extensions thereafter unless either party gives written notice to the contrary.
-Mr. Schlesinger's agreement provides for an initial base salary of \$575,000, life insurance coverage of \$5 million and disability benefits in addition to the benefits available under The Limited's disability plans.
-Mr. Schlesinger's agreement also provides that, if The Limited fails to extend the agreement or terminates Mr. Schlesinger's employment without cause, or if he terminates his employment for good reason, he will continue to receive his base salary for one year after the termination date.
+Mr. Schlesinger's agreement provides for an initial base salary of \$575,000, the grant of options to purchase 250,000 shares of The Limited's Common Stock, rights to receive, based on Company performance and continued employment, 50,000 shares of The Limited's Common Stock, incentive plan participation as determined by the Board, life insurance coverage of \$5 million and disability benefits in addition to the benefits available under the Company's disability plans.
+Mr. Schlesinger's agreement also provides that, if the Company fails to extend the agreement or terminates Mr. Schlesinger's employment without cause, or if he terminates his employment for good reason, he will continue to receive his base salary for one year after the termination date.
 In the event any "parachute" excise tax is imposed on Mr. Schlesinger, he will be entitled to tax reimbursement payments.

-In 1998 The Limited entered into an employment agreement with Ms. Hailey under which she serves as The Limited's Executive Vice President and Chief Financial Officer.
+In 1998 the Company entered into an employment agreement with Ms. Hailey under which she will continue to serve as the Company's Executive Vice President and Chief Financial Officer.
 The initial term of Ms. Hailey's agreement is six years, with automatic one-year extensions thereafter unless either party gives written notice to the contrary.
-Ms. Hailey's agreement provides for an initial base salary of \$525,000, life insurance coverage of \$5 million and disability benefits in addition to the benefits available under The Limited's disability plans.
-Ms. Hailey's agreement also provides that, if The Limited fails to extend the agreement or terminates Ms. Hailey's employment without cause, or if she terminates her employment for good reason, she will continue to receive her base salary for one year after the termination date.
+Ms. Hailey's agreement provides for an initial base salary of \$525,000, an initial grant of options to purchase 200,000 shares of The Limited's Common Stock, an initial grant of rights to receive, based on Company performance and continued employment, 100,000 shares of The Limited's Common Stock, incentive plan participation as determined by the Board, life insurance coverage of \$5 million and disability benefits in addition to the benefits available under the Company's disability plans.
+Ms. Hailey's agreement also provides that, if the Company fails to extend the agreement or terminates Ms. Hailey's employment without cause, or if she terminates her employment for good reason, she will continue to receive her base salary for one year after the termination date.
 In the event any "parachute" excise tax is imposed on Ms. Hailey, she will be entitled to tax reimbursement payments.